DantSu/php-osm-static-api/docs/classes/DantSu/OpenStreetMapStaticAPI/MapData.md

 ### ::lngToXTile

-Convert longitude and zoom to horizontal OpenStreetMap tile number.
+Convert longitude and zoom to horizontal OpenStreetMap tile number and pixel position.